wendyverdonk93/docs/content/tools/transactions-api-endpoint/_index.md

 `https://testapi.multisafepay.com/v1/json/transactions`

 The transactions API endpoint supports the `GET` HTTP method.
 Requests to this endpoint require a [valid API key](/tools/multisafepay-control/get-your-api-key/).
-Set your key to the `api_key` header value, like this:
+Set your key to the `Authorization` header value, like this:

 ```
 curl -X GET "https://testapi.multisafepay.com/v1/json/transactions"